-Prerequisite: EDAS 111 and 152 or consent of department.
+Prerequisite: EDAS 111 and 152 or consent of the Associate Dean.

 Autism with Intellectual Disability

 Explore the characteristics of Autism Spectrum Disorder (ASD) with an intellectual disability.
 Emphasis on learning strategies for use in the classroom and other inclusive settings.
 Communication, social and behavioural strategies will also be explored.